RetroDECK/ES-DE/ANDROID.md

 ### Play!

-This PlayStation 2 emulator can be downloaded from here:
+This PlayStation 2 emulator can be downloaded from their website.

 https://www.purei.org/downloads.php